inspec/inspec-aws/README.md

 ## Examples

-### Ensure Security Groups Disallow FTP
+### Ensure Security Groups disallow FTP

-For disallowing FTP we check that there is no ingress from 0.0.0.0/0 on port 21.
+For disallowing FTP, we check that there is no ingress from 0.0.0.0/0 on port 21.
 The below sample control loops across all regions, checking all security groups for the account:

 ```
 title 'Test AWS Security Groups Across All Regions For an Account Disallow FTP'